oakfr/applied-science-handbook/building-a-team/spotting-a-scientist.md

 # How to spot a great scientist in 3 minutes!

-The previous section described a detailed process for hiring applied scientists.
-Yet, sometimes, you also need to make an on-the-spot judgment call as to whether a candidate would be worthy of your time, e.g. meeting someone at random during a conference.
+Sometimes, you need to make an on-the-spot judgment call as to whether a candidate would be worthy of your time, e.g. meeting someone at random during a conference.